 Since I'm using melt and pour soap, the process is simple.
 In fact, what you are really doing it taking the soap base, and dressing it up with fragrance, color, and other additives.
 A super fun creative project, that's easy enough for the kids to join in on.

 Aren't these orange peels fun?
 All you need to do is take a garnishing tool and peel the rind around the orange.
 They will curl up while drying, and you can let the oranges dry out too, to use in another project.
-Just make sure the orange has good airflow or it may start to rot.
+Just make sure the orange has good airflow or it may start mold and rot.

 Repeat until melted.
 This batch took me about 4 times at 30 seconds or 2 minutes.
 However, everyone's microwave is different, so yours may take longer or less time.